Dash0 Raises $110M Series B at $1B Valuation

 2. Root spans (spans with no parent)

-• If none of the rules above apply and span.kind is SERVER, CONSUMER, or INTERNAL, the operation type is set to HEADLESS.
+• If span.kind is SERVER, CONSUMER, or INTERNAL, the operation type is set to headless and the operation name is derived from the span name.

 FAQs